Medical expert of the article

 Symptoms syringomyelia

-Read more about the symptoms and types of syringomyelia here .
+Read more about the symptoms and types of syringomyelia here.

 Complications and consequences

-Complications of syringomyelia can be:
+Complications of syringomyelia may include:

 - muscle atrophy, contractures;